hubtype/botSON/source/index.html.md

 }
 ```

-Specifies the number of input failures before the machine goes to the `input_failure` state.
+Specifies the number of input failures before the machine goes to the 'input_failure' state.
 By default is set to 3.
 An input failure is given when the [type of input](#input-actions) doesn't match the required data.

 ##name